← Cancer Research Glossary

 Why it matters

-Understanding chemotherapy is important for people with cancer, as it's a common treatment option that can help shrink tumors and slow the growth of cancer cells.
-It's also used in combination with other treatments, such as surgery and radiation, to increase the chances of successful treatment.
-By learning about chemotherapy, patients and their families can make informed decisions about their care.
+Understanding chemotherapy is important for people with cancer, as it is a common treatment option that can help control the growth of cancer cells.
+Chemotherapy can be used alone or in combination with other treatments, such as surgery and radiation therapy.
+By learning about chemotherapy, patients and their families can make informed decisions about their care and stay up-to-date with the latest research and developments in cancer treatment.

 This information is provided for general education only and is not medical advice.
 Always consult a qualified healthcare professional for guidance on your health.